JunkyByte/fast-charuco/README.md

 # fast-charuco
+Refer to https://github.com/JunkyByte/deepcharuco for the models / setup.
-onnx models + (slightly) parallel inference for marginal performance gain.
+This is a slightly improved inference setup for the deepcharuco models, using onnx + (slightly) parallel inference for performance gain.

 Performance comparison on GTX1080ti on an image with 8/16 kpts found (deepc + refinenet).